-Opened in 1985, the SECC is located on the banks of the River Clyde and is one of Scotland’s most visited venues.
-The precinct, which already boasts the large-scale SECC Exhibition Halls and the famous Clyde Auditorium (known as the ‘Armadillo’ due to its overlapping, shell-like structure), will now also see the addition of The SSE Hydro.
+Opened in 1985, the SECC is one of Scotland’s most visited venues.
+The precinct, which already boasts the large-scale SECC Exhibition Halls and the famous Clyde Auditorium (known as the ‘Armadillo’ due to its overlapping, shell-like structure), now also sees the addition of the SSE Hydro.

-Opened in late 2013 , The SSE Hydro has been designed by internationally-renowned architect Sir Norman Foster to ensure that its amphitheatre-style arena is perfect for the sports programme.
+Opened in late 2013, The SSE Hydro has been designed by internationally-renowned architect Sir Norman Foster.
+Its amphitheatre-style arena is perfect for the sports programme.

 - The SECC is built on the site of the old Queen’s Dock.
 The decline in shipping traffic in Glasgow Harbour had made the dock redundant and so in 1977 it was filled in with rubble from the demolition of St Enoch station.